jruby/jrubyfx/Notes.md

 	end

 # FXML Controllers
 Due to limitations in JRuby, you cannot place fx:controller attributes in fxml files.
-Similarly, you can't place ruby-only controls in FXML files, though you can add them later once FXML has loaded.

 When creating controllers, `Controller.new` calls `initialize` after the FXML has been loaded.
-Nodes with fx:ids (or plain ids) can be accessed by missing_method calls (`my_fx_id` or `send(:NonMethodCaseFXID)` if the id is uppercase).
-They nodes are looked up on demand and cached for rapid access later (there is no need to create instance variables).
+Nodes with fx:ids (or plain ids) can be accessed by class instance variables (ex. @my_grid_pane).

 ### Finding nodes

-	my_fx_id    # node or raises MethodMissing
-	send(:FXID) # node or raises MethodMissing
+	@my_fx_id   # node or nil
 	find(css)   # returns one node or nil find!(css)  # returns one node or raises an exception css(css)    # returns all matching nodes or an empty array